MX Warm Spare Overview

 Each concentrator has its own IP address to exchange management traffic with the Meraki cloud controller.
 However, the concentrators also share a virtual IP address that is used for non-management communication.

 Connecting the MXs in a “One-Armed” VPN Concentrator Pair

-Before deploying MXs as one-arm VPN concentrators, place them into Passthrough or VPN Concentrator mode on the Addressing and VLANs page.
+Before deploying MXs as one-arm VPN concentrators, place them into Passthrough or VPN Concentrator mode on the MX Addressing and VLANs page.
 In one-armed VPN concentrator mode, the units in the pair are connected to the network only via their respective Internet ports.
 Make sure they are not connected directly via their LAN ports.
-They must be within the same IP subnet and able to communicate with each other, as well as with the Cisco Meraki Dashboard.
+They must be within the same IP subnet and able to communicate with each other, as well as with the Cisco Meraki dashboard.
 Only VPN traffic is routed to the MX, and both ingress and egress packets are sent through the same interface.

-The virtual IP address (VIP) is shared by both the primary and warm spare VPN concentrator.
+The virtual IP (VIP) is shared by both the primary and warm spare VPN concentrator.
 VPN traffic is sent to the VIP rather than the physical IP addresses of the individual concentrators.
 The virtual IP is configured by navigating to Security & SD-WAN > Monitor > Appliance status when a warm spare is configured.
 It must be in the same subnet as the IP addresses of both appliances, and it must be unique.
 In particular, it cannot be the same as either the primary or warm spare's IP address.

 The two concentrators share health information over the network via the VRRP protocol.

 In the event that the primary unit or connectivity tests for its WAN fail, the warm spare will assume the primary role until the original primary is back online or is passing connectivity tests again.
 When the primary VPN concentrator is back online and the spare begins receiving VRRP heartbeats again, the warm spare concentrator will relinquish the active role back to the primary concentrator.